Who sets fees for optional courses?

 Each school examines programs being offered and the required materials.
 The cost for additional materials to supplement the program are then calculated.
-These costs determine the fee charged to students.
-Other fees are to be used within the school year and are to be set on a cost recovery basis (see Administrative Procedure 505, School and Administrative Fees).
+The costs determine the fee charged to students, and the fee is set on a cost-recovery basis (see Administrative Procedure 505: School and Administrative Fees).

 Why are there fee discrepancies between school boards?